skx/Buffalo-220-NAS/README.md

     wget http://ipkg.nslu2-linux.org/feeds/optware/cs05q3armel/cross/stable/lspro-bootstrap_1.2-7_arm.xsh
     sh ./lspro-bootstrap_1.2-7_arm.xsh

-The `.xsh` script will boostrap the system, by unpackaging a binary-archive embedded within itself, and then executing it.
+The `.xsh` script will boosttrap the system, by unpackaging a binary-archive embedded within itself, and then executing it.

 To view the contents of the archive you can run this: